The greenest homes in NZ

 We do not use wood burners which release CO2 back into the atmosphere.

-The amount of CO2 saved by having a home twice as well insulated as the average NZ home dwarfs the amount of CO2 it takes to manufacture a home.
+The amount of CO2 saved by having a home over twice as well insulated as the average NZ home dwarfs the amount of CO2 it takes to manufacture a home.